Contents

 Style Accent.

-Skylights can impact a house’s interior design like no other element, including an unforeseen punch in stairways or home offices or by providing a focal point in living spaces and kitchens.
+Skylights can impact a house’s interior design like no other component, including an unanticipated punch in stairways or home offices or by providing a focal point in living rooms and cooking areas.

 Constant Light vs. Windows’ Light.